 The goal of Swedish cultural policy is to increase access for all who live in Sweden to culture, both via contact with culture of high quality and through creative activity of their own.
 Financial support for artists and cultural institutions is a key element of this policy, for which the Swedish state, regions and municipalities share responsibility.
-Of total public spending on culture and the arts, the state accounts for 44,5 per cent, county councils for 15 per cent and the municipalities for the remaining 40,5 per cent.
 Yet it is individuals themselves who account for the majority of spending, when they purchase books, CDs, tickets for various cultural events, musical instruments, CD players, TV sets, computers, IPads and smart phones.

 There are certain national cultural institutions that receive funding direct from the Swedish government, such as the Royal Opera, the Royal Dramatic Theatre, Riksutställningar (Swedish Travelling Exhibitions) and Statens Musikverk (Music Development and Heritage Sweden).
 In every county there are theatres, music institutions, county libraries and county museums.
 These often function as regional centres in their respective cultural spheres, working together with schools, the business community and others.
 Regional and municipal heads of these organisations have financial responsibility for their own institutions and thereby decisive influence over the scope and nature of their activities.
 However, for some considerable time the state has been promoting the establishment of the regional network of institutions, providing substantial funding each year.
 The state and regions also jointly fund specialist county consultants for dance, the pictorial arts and design with the aim of promoting activities in these areas.

 The collaborative cultural model is a model for allocating State allowances to regional cultural activities.
 The purpose of the collaborative cultural model is to contribute to achieving national cultural policy goals, as well as providing opportunities to regional priorities and variations.